RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/KJV1769/65-JUD.md

 <sup>22</sup> And of some have compassion, making a difference:
 <sup>23</sup> And others save with fear, pulling [them] out of the fire; hating even the garment spotted by the flesh.
 <sup>24</sup> Now unto him that is able to keep you from falling, and to present [you] faultless before the presence of his glory with exceeding joy,
-<sup>25</sup> To the only wise God, our Saviour, [be] glory and majesty, dominion and power, both now and ever .
+<sup>25</sup> To the only wise God, our Saviour, [be] glory and majesty, dominion and power, both now and ever.
 Amen.